Randl/randl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a CS M.Sc. student in Technion, advised by Alex Bronstein.
+I'm a CS M.Sc. student in Technion, advised by Alex Bronstein and Avi Mendelson.
 You can find more details about my experience in [resume](/assets/pdf/resume.pdf).

 **Research interests**: Self-supervised deep learning, deep learning for 3D, complex computer vision problems (e.g., panoptic segmentation, action segmentation), applications of DL in physics, Bayesian DL, bias in ML systems.

-**Previously**: I was part of [Rothschild Technion Program for Excellence](https://excellence.technion.ac.il/) and received double B.Sc.
+**Previously**: I was a research intern in Creative Vision team in Snap Research in Summer 2020.
+Before starting my Master's, I was part of [Rothschild Technion Program for Excellence](https://excellence.technion.ac.il/) and received double B.Sc.
 (CS and Physics+Math) from Technion.